corekraft/flow-linter-sfcli/README.md

 }
 ```
 Custom Rules can either leverage our Flow compiler or be completely customized typescript functions.
-For more details and examples on custom rules, refer to our [Custom Rule Creation Guide](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core/tree/master/docs/customruleguide.md)
+For more details and examples on custom rules, refer to our [Custom Rule Creation Guide](https://github.com/corekraft/flow-linter-core/tree/master/docs/customruleguide.md)

 ## Development Setup

 ### Preparing for Changes

-1. **Clone Project**: Clone the Lightning Flow Scanner SFDX plugin project from the repository.
+1. **Clone Project**: Clone the flow linter sfcli plugin project from the repository.
 2. **Install Dependencies**: Open the directory and run `npm install` or `yarn install` in the terminal to install the necessary dependencies.
-3. **Optional: Make changes**: For example, if you want to upgrade the core module using npm, you can use the  command: `npm update lightning-flow-scanner-core`
+3. **Optional: Make changes**: For example, if you want to upgrade the core module using npm, you can use the  command: `npm update @corekraft/flow-linter-core`
 4. **Prepack**: Execute `npm run prepack` to build the plugin locally and prepare for packaging.
 5. **Link Plugin**: Link the plugin to your Salesforce DX environment using `sfdx plugins link .`.

 ### Debugging the Plugin

-1. **Linking Core Module**: You may need to clone and link the `lightning-flow-scanner-core` locally to your project.
+1. **Linking Core Module**: You may need to clone and link the `@corekraft/flow-linter-core` locally to your project.
 This step is necessary if you're making changes to the core module and want those changes reflected in the plugin.
 You can link the core module by navigating to its directory and running:

 ```bash
 npm link